Infineon/mtb-example-btstack-freertos-cyw20829-battery-server-ota/README.md

  1.0.0   | New code example
  1.1.0   | Updated to support ota-update v4.1.0 <br> Added support for CYW989829M2EVB-01
- 2.0.0   | BSP and BTStack-integration major update for BT Firmware as a separate asset
+ 2.0.0   | BSP and BTStack-integration major update for BT Firmware as a separate asset 2.0.1   | Secure silicon information updates in readme and makefile

 <br>